Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

 \section{Experimental Analysis}

 In our experimental analysis, we analyze the behavior of various bandit algorithms in Bertrand oligopolies with different demand models.
 The focus variables of our experiments are the converged prices and the convergence behavior.
 We focus on scenarios that our theoretical contribution does not cover.
-We use algorithms that are well-known but (with the exception of Exp3) not known to be mean-based and simulate their behavior in a variety of Bertrand oligopolies.
+We use algorithms that are well-known but (with the exception of Exp3) not known to be mean-based, and we simulate their behavior in a variety of Bertrand oligopolies.

-In our numerical experiments, most algorithms consistently reach Nash equilibrium prices within a few iterations, indicating that even without tens of thousands of repeated interactions and without the mean-based property, algorithmic collusion is rarely established.
-By including different demand functions and symmetric as well as asymmetric environments, we show that our findings are robust across a wide range of treatments.
+In our numerical experiments, most algorithms consistently reach Nash equilibrium prices within a few iterations, indicating that even without tens of thousands of repeated interactions and without the mean-based property, supra-competitive prices are rarely established.
+By including different demand functions and both symmetric and asymmetric environments, we show that our findings are robust across a wide range of treatments.